giofreitas/react-native-watch-hoisted-modules/README.md

 I don't know if this is a good approach but let's face it, React Native and links are not a good approach at the first place.

 This works for my project so I will stick with this hack.

-Also, this function assumes we're using the conventional directory structure for yarn workspaces, that is, it will look for a `package.json` two levels above the RN project folder to get workspaces configuration.